PrestaShop vs Shopify: Compare E-commerce Platforms

 You’ve reached the stage of comparing PrestaShop vs Shopify and you're ready to take your e-commerce business to the next stage.
 You know you need a platform that showcases your products in their best light, makes it easy for customers to move from browsing to checkout, and offers as many benefits as possible.

 You also need an e-commerce platform that matches your outlook on creating a site, accepting payments, and managing all of your operations.
-PrestaShop and Shopify are both great platforms but which one is the best for your business in 2022?
+PrestaShop and Shopify are both great platforms but which one is the best for your business?

 Let’s explore the pros and cons of each platform, key features to be aware of, pricing differences, and the types of business each one is for.
 This way you can decide whether PrestaShop or Shopify is the right platform for you.